ibm-client-engineering/solution-kafka-prometheus/readme.md

-## Adding some graphs to prometheus
+## Explore metrics
-Navigate to localhost:9090 and click on the graphs tab. using the ui you can quickly explore metrics and visualize them
+Navigate to localhost:9090 and click on the graphs tab.
+- using the UI you can quickly explore metrics and visualize them
+- these are temporary graphs. for permanent graphs, they must be configured in the values.yaml file.
 ![Prometheus Metrics](assets/metrics.png)
 ![Prometheus Metric](assets/prometheus-metric1.png)
 ![Prometheus Metric](assets/messages-in-total.png)